-For graduation, 30-35 credit hours in technical courses clearly identified with the technical skills, proficiency, and knowledge required for career competency, as prescribed by the academic program.
+For graduation, 30-35 credit hours in two or more areas of technical studies clearly identified with skills, proficiency, and knowledge required for career competency, as prescribed by the academic program.
 A minimum of 60 up to a maximum of 65 total credit hours is required for graduation depending upon the specific requirements of each degree program.